mattva01/schooltool/README.txt

 $ make test ftest

-Create a fresh configuration file for yourself:
+Create a fresh instance:

-$ cp schooltool.conf.in schooltool.conf
+$ make instance

-Edit it with your favorite editor.
-If you want to - uncomment the line that says devmode on.
+The instance is created in instance directory.
+If you want to, edit instance/schooltool.conf and uncomment the line that says devmode on.
 This allows you to add sample data, view the online docs and other useful things.
 You don't want to leave this on for a production server, however.

-After saving your new schooltool.conf, start your server:
+Start your server:

 $ make run

 Go to http://localhost:7080 to see your new server in action.

-Optional: To work with pdf generation, you need to pull a couple packages from the "universe" and "multiverse" repositories.
-Packages from these repositories are not supported by Canonical, but these should work fine.

-As a superuser (sudo) edit /etc/apt/sources.list to include this line deb http://us.archive.ubuntu.com/ubuntu/ karmic universe multiverse

-Then install the required package:

-$ sudo apt-get install msttcorefonts

-In case you're wondering, we need these fonts to support unicode in our pdf's

 Building SchoolTool from a checkout